007revad/Synology_enable_eunit/README.md

 [![committers.top badge](https://user-badge.committers.top/australia/007revad.svg)](https://user-badge.committers.top/australia/007revad)

 ### Description
-Enable unsupported Synology eSATA Expansion Unit models
+Enable unsupported Synology eSATA and InfiniBand Expansion Unit models

-This script will enable a choice of DX517, DX513, DX213, DX510, RX418, RX415 or RX410 on Synology NAS that have an eSATA port.
+This script will allow enabling:
+- DX517, DX513, DX213, DX510, RX418, RX415 or RX410 on Synology NAS that have an eSATA port.
+- RX1217RP, RX1217, RX1214RP, RX1214, RX1211RP, RX1211, DX1215II, DX1215 or DX1211 on Synology NAS that have an InfiniBand port.

 You can enable as many different expansion unit models as you want.